richchapler/AzureSolutionsDocumentation/docs/DataFactory_Debugging.md

 Clusters fail when they become unavailable, overloaded, or are misconfigured.

-In the examples below, we will not try to overload the cluster (which is difficult because Azure is robust) Instead, we will simulate failure with simple incorrect configurations, such as referencing nonexistent resources, using invalid connection strings, or misconfiguring integration runtimes.
+In the examples below, we will not try to overload the cluster (which is difficult because Azure is robust).
+Instead, we will simulate failure with simple incorrect configurations, such as referencing nonexistent resources, using invalid connection strings, or misconfiguring integration runtimes.

-#### Simulate Failure
+#### Simulate Failure (Debug)

 To simulate cluster failure, click "Debug" on the pipeline, then immediately flip over to the dataflow and switch "Data flow debug" to off.